A data science competition to delineate and classify individual tree crowns in high-resolution remote sensing data.

 - Uses 0.1 – 1 m resolution remote sensing data (RGB, lidar and hyperspectral) from three forest sites of the National Ecological Observatory Network (NEON; www.neonscience.org/data-collection/airborne-remote-sensing)

-- Cross-site testing: how well do algorithms developed at one site work at other sites?
+- Allows for cross-site testing to answer the question of; how well do algorithms developed at one site work at other sites?

 What do I have to do?